hackerschoice/dnsgw/README.md

 - `Dns2tcpdConfigPath`: Specifies the directory path where DNS2TCPD configuration files are stored.
 Default is `/tmp/dns-configs/`.

 - `DomainName`: The domain name used for the DNS tunnels.
-Currently, the system is designed to support a single domain, e.g., `abc.io`.
+Currently, the system is designed to support a single domain, e.g., `abc.io`, although we'll probably adapt it to support multiple domains.. at some point...

 - `WatchDogTimeout`: Defines the duration after which the watchdog process will check for inactive or stale tunnels.
 The default timeout is set to 15 minutes (`15 * time.Minute`).